Amid fight over assets, MQM protests at Tariq Mir’s home

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: Two former senior leaders of the Muttahida Qaumi Movement and confidantes of its founder,...

-LONDON: The Muattahida Qaumi Movement (MQM) activists staged a protest outside the home of Tariq Mir, the MQM’s former senior leader and incharge of the MQM finances till recently.
+LONDON: The Muttahida Qaumi Movement (MQM) activists staged a protest outside the home of Tariq Mir, the MQM’s former senior leader and incharge of the MQM finances till recently.

-The dispute came into public after this reporter revealed that the MQM leadership in London is involved in a complex legal dispute with its own two former senior leaders Muhamamd Anwar and Tariq Mir over two properties in Edgware, worth £2 million.
+The dispute came into public after this reporter revealed that that the MQM leadership in London is involved in a complex legal dispute with its own two former senior leaders Muhammad Anwar and Tariq Mir over two properties in Edgware, worth £2 million.

-Local residents in the leafy West London area of Acton were intrigued to see Pakistani men appearing on the street with placards shouting slogans.
+Local residents in the leafy West London area of Acton were intrigued to see Pakistani men appearing on their street with placards shouting slogans against.
 They gathered around the protestors to inquire about their demands.
 The MQM activists told residents about Tariq Mir and identified him as the person associated with the dispute.
 They said that they would do the same outside Anwar’s home.

-The placard read: “You are traitor of Mohajir nation; Cheater, Tariq Mir; Do not deceive Mohajir nation – you don’t deserve respect; and Anwar you cannot hide the truth; M Anwar and Tariq Mir, traitors of Mohajir nation”.
+The placard read: “You are traitor of Mohajir nation; Cheater cheater, Tariq Mir; Do not deceive Mohajir nation – you don’t deserve respect; N Anwar you cannot hide the truth; M Anwar and Tariq Mir, traitors of Mohajir nation”.

 “We are organizing these protests to inform the locals that that have thieves living amongst themselves.
 Both Anwar and Tariq Mir are involved in corruption and nepotism.
 Both are being opportunistic by refusing to return properties, which belong to the MQM and the martyrs.
 Both of them have let down the party founder and the Mohajir nation,” he said at the protest.